Zifran456/KitchenSync/README.md

 This web application will allow for:
 * Users to input any food items into any designated storages
-* Users to rack expiry dates on their food items
+* Users to track expiry dates on their food items
 * Users to receive recipe suggestions based on food items stored and/or items nearing expiry date
 * Users to browse and save recipes